swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

 ## Derivative code generation details

 The sections above explain derivative code generation, focusing on the transformation rules for function applications (i.e. the `apply` instruction).
-However, SIL functions are often more complex than just “a single basic block of function applications”:
+However, SIL functions are often more complex than just "a single basic block of function applications":

 - Original functions may involve control flow (conditionals, loops, `guard` and `switch` statements, etc) to express conditional operations.
 Such functions in SIL have multiple basic blocks and control-flow-related instructions.